+The state will make payments based on a negotiated payment schedule.
 Each billing must consist of an invoice and progress report.
 No payment will be made until the progress report and invoice has been approved by the project director.
-Quarterly invoices are recommended, although an alternate schedule can be negotiated, if desired.
-Final invoice must be submitted by June 30, 2024.

 SEC.
 3.06 CONTRACT PAYMENT